(damaged boys) 23

 Maybe it wasn’t the best idea he’d ever had, but it was something he felt he needed to do, and this, quite honestly, was his best opportunity.
 It had been months since he’d seen Adam, months since he’d set foot in Baltimore.
 The fact is, and few people ever knew, Ben did go back.
 Once.

-More "(damaged boys) 14"
+Continue with “(damaged boys) 14”

 (damaged boys) 13